Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/index.md

 ---
 title: Viewing and triaging notifications
-intro: 'To optimize your notifications workflow, you can customize how you view and triage notifications.'
+intro: "To optimize your notifications workflow, you can customize how you view and triage notifications."
 redirect_from:
   - /articles/managing-notifications/
   - /articles/managing-your-notifications
   - /github/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Notifications
 children: